Best Budget Bike Helmet of 2021

 The Isode doesn't have many drawbacks, but a few things kept it from topping our test.
 First and foremost, this model doesn't have the same deep-fitting, high-coverage shell shape as the Giro Fixture.
 This model sits higher up on your head and doesn't provide extra protection for your occipital lobe like its counterpart.
 Because of this, the Isode is best for recreational or road riding, where you are less worried about rocks and other surface abnormalities that might lead to a lower-rear-head impact in a crash.
 Additionally, the Isode only comes in a single "Universal Adult" shell size.
 The harness provides loads of adjustment, but those among us with either very small or very large heads might be out of luck with this model's fit range.
 However, for most people, the Isode is a great, inexpensive helmet that will feel right at home for everything from all-day bike touring to commuting.

 PHZ. is not a well-known brand in the cycling industry, but they did a great job designing this budget-friendly helmet.
-It is among the lightest and lowest-profile in our test, and it's loaded with features to make your ride comfortable and safer.
+It is among the lightest and lowest-profile in our test, and it's packed with features to make your ride comfortable and safer.
 Most impressively, this helmet comes with a rechargeable red LED tail light that fits securely into the back of the helmet.
 The light's design makes the rider more visible in high-traffic situations and has three modes controlled by a clicker switch.
 In addition to the light, the helmet also comes with a mesh inner bug liner, a short removable sun visor, and a small chin pad that fixes to the buckle.
 The helmet is well constructed and looks like it will span the test of time with its fused EPS and polycarbonate shells and a sturdy harness system.
 Other helmets we tested included flimsy tail lights without replaceable batteries, but this model appears built to last and didn't give us any issues during testing.